notmehul/skiptify/README.md

 skiptify add current                Adds the current song to the skiplist skiptify show                       Outputs the skipfile
 ````

+## Support
+The app has been made for MacOS using OSA Script

 ## Copyright and license
 I Dont Give A Shit Unless you Sell My Code (IGASUSMC) LICENCE